Originally aired on Cityline.ca in November 2012.

 In designing an at-home retreat for the globe trotting musician, designer Nicholas Rosaci artfully combines two of his client’s passions—travel and vintage Hollywood.

 Starting with a great backdrop helps any decorating project and Nicholas was pleased to see the combination of buff brick on the house and terracotta on the patio floor.
 Against these fixed elements, the daring designer added bold aqua blue and fiery orange to, “Ahem, jazz things up.”

-“Orange is current and urbane,” says Nicholas, “and it complements the watery blues of the swimming pool.”
+“Orange is current and urbane,” says Nicholas, “and it complements the watery blues of the swimming pool, which we put in recently ourselves after finding a place to rent a mini excavator.”
 To give the casual dining area a sense of ceremony, Nicholas circled its perimeter with breezy white drapery panels by Sunbrite Drapery.
 Moroccan lanterns lend sparkle to evening events and set an exotic mood.

 Favourite element?
 “Oh, it has to be the tiki bar,” says Matt.
 “And I make a mean martini too.”